Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Wander Around Cathedral Square

 Cathedral Square is the main square of Vilnius Old Town and is home to the large neo-classical Cathedral and its 190ft tall bell tower.
-Cathedral Square is also the centre of the city’s public life and hosts numerous events, concerts, markets and celebrations, including this year’s Centennial of the restored Lithuania.
+Cathedral Square is also the centre of the city’s public life and hosts numerous events, concerts, markets and celebrations.

 Admire the Street Art

-Vilnius is abundant with creative pieces of street art, many of which come with deep cultural or polital meanings.
+Vilnius is abundant with creative pieces of street art, many of which come with deep cultural or political meanings.
 You can find this iconic Trump-Putin piece on Pylimo Street, next to writing which reads ‘Make Everything Great Again’, along with several other eye-catching works.
-For a full list of Vilniu’s most famous street art check out this map published by the tourism board.
+For a full list of Vilnius’s most famous street art check out this map published by the tourism board.

 Things To Do in Vilnius